GainorB/css-box-model/readme.md

 ## CONTENT
 ![CSS Box Model Content](./readme-assets/box-model1.gif)

 The **width** and **height** properties set the width and height of the content box, which is the area in which the content of the box is displayed.
+As seen in the starter file, this area can include text or images.

 ```
-/* MAIN IS THE NAME OF THE CLASS WE GAVE THE DIV IN THE INDEX.HTML */
 .main {
   width: 50%;
   height: 100%;